Errox/SSWDI/README.md

 ## Business rules done.
-- [ ] BR_1 // Appointments can only be set when treatmentplan amount is set.
+- [x] BR_1 // Appointments can only be set when treatmentplan amount is set.
-  - [ ] Create patients appointment for that week, that amount check if its < then treatmentsperweek.
 - [x] BR_2
-- [ ] BR_3 // Only check the "After treatment is finished/ended date check" part.
+- [x] BR_3 // Only check the "After treatment is finished/ended date check" part.
-- [ ] BR_4 // Make the description mandetory if webservice is asking for it.
+- [x] BR_4 // Make the description mandetory if webservice is asking for it.
 - [x] BR_5 // Just the test needs to be made
 - [x] BR_6 // Just the test needs to be made